 For resume assignments, we are happy to help by presenting to the class about resume writing, providing our Job Search Guides (PDF or printed book) with helpful hints, or offering our website resources.
-We also now have VMock, which will provide students with instant feedback on their resumes based on their field of study.
-See the faculty flyer for more information and use the
+We also now have Quinncia, which will provide students with instant feedback on their resumes based on their field of study.
+Learn more about it here.

-If you would like your class to have their resumes reviewed by our office, please contact Addye Buckley-Burnell at email@example.com to work out the best way to accommodate your students.
+If you would like your class to have their resumes reviewed by our office, or would like to gain access to Quinncia, please contact Addye Buckley-Burnell at email@example.com to work out the best way to accommodate your students.

 Mock interviews are another popular service and class assignment.
 If this is something you plan to include in your syllabus, please let us know as far in advance as possible so that we may work with you to put together appropriate